nicolacalise3355/nicolacalise3355/README.md

 ## 🚀 About Me
-I am a full-stack software developer, although primarily focused on the frontend.
+I am a full-stack software developer and software engineer mainly in fintech environment.
 I hold a bachelor's degree in computer science and have been passionate about software engineering since high school.

 ## 🔗 Links